MSc Degree Programme:

 This programme comprises taught courses run over a two-year period, followed by a research project and dissertation tailored either to the needs of your corporate sponsor or to you individual interests.
 Three courses will be covered each of the first four semesters, and the research project and dissertation will be conducted during the last two semester.
 The research project and dissertation will be a major research exercise exploring an aspect of the leadership of major programmes.

 - Programme Design, Governance and Managing for Complexity (10 credits)

-- Fundamentals of Project Controls, Data Visualisation and Reporting (10 credits)
+- Project Controls, Data Visualisation and Reporting (10 credits)

 - Oversight, Assurance and Managing Stakeholders (10 credits)

 - Design and Performance of Delivery Enterprise (10 credits)

 - Data Science and Digital Strategy (10 credits)